15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • Powerful PWA and API so sellers can connect with clients across multiple channels and devices

-• Extensive marketing options, so users can assign a campaign to definite target groups, as well as specify a group or an individual seller and set fixed prices and discounts on shipping costs
+• Extensive marketing options, so users can assign a campaign to definite target groups, as well as specify a group or an individual seller, and set fixed prices and discounts on shipping costs

 • Plugin Manager allows managing extensions in an easier way

-• Various payment gateways, including PayPal, Klarna, and credit card options.
+• Various payment gateways, including PayPal, Klarna, and credit card options

-• 100+ currencies and 200+ markets all over the world.
+• 100+ currencies and 200+ markets all over the world

 • Such features as customizable products, extensive sales channels, and manufacturer support for the professional edition

-• B2B suite for complex business models, unlimited staging environments, as well as individual and developer support for enterprise edition
+• B2B suite for complex business models, unlimited staging environments, as well as individual and developer support for the enterprise edition

 Advantages Disadvantages